-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation UD. programme infrastructure investment.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation Boundary will contribute to well- functioning urban environments in accordance with Policy 1 of the NPS-UD.
+Chapter 6 provides important planning certainty to landowners, developers and the wider community regarding future urban growth in Greater Christchurch.
+We consider this remains a key aspect of strategic planning in the sub-region and enables infrastructure providers to efficiently and effectively plan and programme infrastructure investment.
 Bringing forward development capacity significantly beyond that required to meet housing targets is considered inappropriate and less likely to achieve the wider NPS-UD objective to establish a well-functioning urban environment, not the overarching purpose of the RMA to promote the sustainable management of natural and physical resources.
-The FDAs identified in the Proposed Change could collectively provide for over 10,000 homes and this is in addition to the development capacity already enabled in District Plans estimated to be sufficient for over 70,000 homes.
-We are therefore satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change.
 The next capacity assessment will update and review development capacity and guide any need to identify additional land in accordance with the NPS-UD.
 The Proposed Change gives effect to the NPS-UD in part and to the extent that is reasonably practicable.
 Any changes necessary to respond to the responsive planning policies in the NPS-UD and consideration of any additional flexibilities to the planning framework will be addressed through future processes, including the full review of the CRPS.
-2.2 National Direction PCCH6- 36.2 Goulds Development and Four Star Developments Ltd Oppose Amend Proposed Change 1 to provide a more flexible and responsible growth management approach.
-This could include: Change 1 does not give effect to the NPS-UD in a number of fundamental ways, as follows, and in this respect cannot be supported in its current form: A minimum targets approach is not consistent with the intent of the NPS-UD to "improve housing affordability by supporting competitive land and development markets"; provide "at least sufficient Reject The Change responds to an identified shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
-The change enables additional development capacity in new future development areas identified on
+1.2 General PCCH6- 34.11 Williams, K & B Oppose Oppose Proposed Change 1 in its entirety.
+[See specific relief sought under other submission points] The Submitters are concerned to ensure that Proposed Change 1 provides an appropriate planning framework for meritous proposals such as theirs - which give effect to the NPS-UD and will assist in enabling the increased sustainability and self- sufficiency of neighbouring townships, and Reject The Change responds to an identified housing shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
+The change enables additional housing development capacity